microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-04.md

 ## Success Criteria

-The service bus queue for each district should be suspended by disabling the receive queue when this threshold is reachd
+The service bus queue for each district should be suspended by disabling the receive queue when this threshold is reached

 A successfully completed solution should accomplish the following goals: